Anyolite/anyolite/README.md

 * Git (for downloading mruby)
 * GCC or Microsoft Visual Studio 19 (for building the object files required for Anyolite, depending on your OS)

+## Experimental MRI test

+If you want to test MRI as implementation, you need these additional programs:
+* Autoconf

+Compiling Anyolite for MRI requires setting the environment variable `ANYOLITE_CONFIG_PATH` to a valid MRI configuration path (like `config_files/anyolite_config_mri.json`), building the shard and then setting the `anyolite_implementation_ruby_3` and `use_general_object_format_chars` flags for the final compilation.

+Support for MRI is still not complete and many problems and errors might be encountered, so mruby is still recommended as the main Ruby implementation for now.

+Please report any bugs with MRI, so development can progress smoothly.

 # Installing

 Put this shard as a requirement into your shard.yml project file and then call